Gravitational radiations from periodic orbits around Einstein-\AE{}ther black holes: Discussions and Conclusions

-The radiation of gravitational wave from periodic orbits in Einstein-\AE{}ther theory is preliminary considered.
-Einstein-\AE{}ther theory is known for its five independent polarizations, although only $h_{+}$ and $h_{\times}$ remains possible for the two static spherical solutions.
+The radiation of gravitational waves from periodic orbits in Einstein-\AE{}ther theory is preliminarily considered.
+Einstein-\AE{}ther theory is known for its five independent polarizations, although only $h_{+}$ and $h_{\times}$ remain possible for the two static spherical solutions.
 Figs.~\ref{120waveform} and ~\ref{311waveform} use different colors to highlight the correlation of periodic orbits and their GW waveforms, enabling us to have a better understanding of the relationship between periodic orbits and the resulting gravitational waves.
 We can see that in both figures the GW waveform amplitude peaks when the object is near the ``whirl'' part of the orbit and decreases as the object moves to the ``zoom'' part of the orbit.
 During the initial phase, when the object resides at large distances from the black hole within the weak-field regime, the waveform characteristics manifest as a smooth, low-amplitude signal.
-As the object enters the strong-field region near the black hole, its trajectory gets distorted, and both the frequency and the amplitude of the waveform increases sharply.
+As the object enters the strong field region near the black hole, its trajectory gets distorted, and both the frequency and the amplitude of the waveform increase sharply.
 In the final phase of motion, as the object travels near the horizon, the GW signal reaches its peak.
-As discussed above, GWs obviously carry crucial information about the particle trajectory, mass distribution, and fundamental properties, which can be helpful to understand the physical characteristics of black holes.
-It is also shown in Figs.~\ref{120GWdifference} and~\ref{120GWdifferencec13} that \ae{}ther parameter $c_{13}$ and $c_{14}$ mainly affect the phases of GW rather than their amplitudes.
-It is also shown that the \ae{}ther effect is stronger on the second solution than the first one.
-These results may provide us a way to differentiate between the two types of black holes in Einstein-\AE{}ther theory and the Schwarzschild black hole.
+As discussed above, GWs obviously carry crucial information about the particle trajectory, mass distribution, and fundamental properties, which can be helpful in understanding the physical characteristics of black holes.
+It is also shown in Figs.~\ref{120GWdifferencec13} and~\ref{120GWdifference} that \ae{} the parameters $c_{13}$ and $c_{14}$ mainly affect the phases of GW rather than their amplitudes.
+It is also shown that the \ae{}ther effect is stronger in the second solution than in the first one.
+These results may provide us with a way to differentiate between the two types of black holes in Einstein-\AE{}ther theory and the Schwarzschild black hole.